 Therefore, the most basic, and hassle-free approach is to simply get a theme that allows you to do this by default (I know that this isn’t the most helpful piece of advice possible, but I’m only reminding you of what we’re doing here at ThemeFuse – creating cool themes; you should get one).

-For example, here are three of our themes that support featured posts right from the get-go.
+For example, here are some of our themes that support featured posts right from the get-go.

 NewsSetter – perfect for all kinds of online magazines.

 Home Quest – real estate agents brace yourselves!

 Gadgetry – the newest FREE theme in our arsenal.

 If getting a new theme is not a possibility for you then fear not, there are other ways.

 Let’s start with the all-manual way of enabling a featured posts section on your blog.
 This will involve some PHP coding.
 Not much though.